yutanagano/sceptr/README.md

 ### Loading specific SCEPTR variants (`sceptr.variant`)

+> [!TIP]
+> If your machine doesn't have a CUDA-capable GPU, or a smaller GPU, the larger variants may take a long time to run.
+> The regular variants have comparable performance and should run quicker.

 Because SCEPTR is still a project in development, there exist multiple variants of the model.
 For more curious users, these model variants will be available to load and use through the `sceptr.variant` submodule.